-- ▶ Directs the majority of future growth towards urban areas in order to help achieve the sustainability goals of both City Plan and the Regional District of Nanaimo's Regional Growth Strategy. - Supports efficient use of roads, sewer, water, and storm services and provides cost savings as new development can use existing infrastructure and community services like schools and hospitals. - ► Encourages a development pattern and population density that supports more viable public transit and walking, rolling, and cycling facilities. - ▶ Protects environmentally sensitive areas in intrusion of urban uses.
+- Directs the majority of future growth towards urban areas in order to help achieve the sustainability goals of both City Plan and the Regional District of Nanaimo's Regional Growth Strategy. - Supports efficient use of roads, sewer, water, and storm services and provides cost savings as new development can use existing infrastructure and community services like schools and hospitals. - Encourages a development pattern and population density that supports more viable public transit and walking, rolling, and cycling facilities. - Protects environmentally sensitive areas in their natural state and rural lands from the intrusion of urban uses.